 The Company has a need for equity capital and financing for working capital and exploration and development of its properties.
 Due to continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 To continue as a going concern, the Company needs to raise the capital necessary to continue in its oil and natural gas exploration business and ultimately to achieve positive cash flow from operations.
 In the current economic market, there is no certainty that management will be successful in these efforts.
+Subsequent to January 31, 2020, there was a global pandemic outbreak of COVID-19.
+The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and specifically, the regional economies in which the Company operates.
+The pandemic could result in delays in the course of business, including potential delays to its exploration efforts and programs, and continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
 These factors indicate the existence of a material uncertainty that may give rise to significant doubt about the Company's ability to continue as a going concern.